Stochastic Molecular Reaction Queueing Network Modeling for In Vitro Transcription Process: Stochastic Molecular Reaction Queueing Network

 where the parameters $K_{I,\cdot}$, $K_{M,\cdot}$, and $V_{max,\cdot}$ represent the Michaelis-Menten (MM) inhibition constant, the affinity constant, and the maximum specific reaction rate respectively.

-Basically, the binding and initiation rate in (\ref{eq:binding_rate}) is formulated as the product of three terms: a) the rate of promoter DNA binding, which is influenced by the concentration of DNA; b) the rate of initial GTP-Mg complex binding, which is influenced by the concentration of GTP-Mg complex; and c) a term that takes into account the competition among substrate NTP-Mg complexes.
-The latter term is given by the product of inverse MM constants ($K_{I,i}$) and the concentration of the competing NTP-Mg complexes, $[i]_t$, where $i$ belongs to the set of substrate NTP-Mg complexes including MgATP, MgUTP, and MgCTP.
-By appropriately quantifying the impact of each factor on the binding and initiation rate, Equation~\eqref{eq:binding_rate} can be used to predict the effect of changes in the concentrations of the various components on the efficiency of RNA synthesis.
+The binding and initiation rate in Equation~(\ref{eq:binding_rate}) is formulated as the product of three terms: a) the rate of promoter DNA binding, which is influenced by the concentration of DNA; b) the rate of initial GTP-Mg complex binding, which is influenced by the concentration of GTP-Mg complex; and c) a term that takes into account the competition among substrate NTP-Mg complexes.
+The latter term is given by the product of inverse MM constants ($K_{I,i}$) and the concentration of the competing NTP-Mg complexes, denoted by $[i]_t$, where $i$ belongs to the set of substrate NTP-Mg complexes including MgATP, MgUTP, and MgCTP.
+By appropriately quantifying the impact of each factor on the binding and initiation rate, Equation~\eqref{eq:binding_rate} can be used to predict the effect of changes in the concentrations of the various species on the efficiency of RNA synthesis.

-\item[(2)] \textbf{Abortive Cycling:} The production of short RNA or abortive transcripts can reduce RNA yields and purity \cite{dousis2023engineered}.
+\item[(2)] \begin{sloppypar} \textbf{Abortive Cycling:} The production of short RNA or abortive transcripts can reduce RNA yield and purity \cite{dousis2023engineered}.
 To account for this, we incorporate the routing probability of abortive cycling into the model and denote it as $P^a(\pmb{s}_t)$.
-As shown in Table~\ref{table:CPP_and_CQA}, the pH in the transcription reactor and the concentrations of NTPs are considered CPPs affecting the abortive rate $P^a$.
-Therefore, a model for the abortive rate $P^a(\pmb{s}_t)$ at time $t$ is constructed as follows:
+The synthesized abortive RNA transcripts are considered impurities and reduce RNA product integrity.
+As shown in Table~\ref{table:CPP_and_CQA}, the pH level in the transcription reactor and the concentrations of NTPs are the CPPs affecting the abortive RNA and impurity generation.

-We assume no delay in releasing the occupied DNA template and enzyme during abortive cycling, i.e., making resources immediately available for other reactions.
-The synthesized abortive RNA transcripts are considered impurities and reduce the IVT product quality.